-Synnefo is a complete open source cloud stack written in Python that provides Compute, Network, Image, Volume and Storage services, similar to the ones offered by AWS.
-Synnefo manages multiple Ganeti clusters at the backend for handling low-level VM operations and uses Archipelago to unify cloud storage.
+Synnefo is a complete open source IaaS cloud stack written in Python that provides Compute, Network, Image, Volume and Object Storage services, similar to the ones offered by AWS.
+Synnefo manages multiple Ganeti clusters at the backend for handling of low-level VM operations and uses Archipelago to unify cloud storage.
 To boost 3rd-party compatibility, Synnefo exposes the OpenStack APIs to users.

 This is an overview of the Synnefo services: